kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ### Now TODOs

+- Doesnt seems that our check for already solved solutions in the plugin works.
+Need to debug.
 - Test the new free time mode.
   - We should run the solver after cluster has settled for some time, e.g. 2 seconds.
 The solver should be run in async mode to allow normal scheduling and should be stopped if a new pod arrives - just throw away this try.
 - Find 3 traces to run in ucloud over 12 hours and send example to Jacopo